gasparl/expapp/docs/TUTORIAL.md

 Presenting video or audio, one may ensure that the given media is watched or listened to from the beginning to the end, and only once ([\[n40\]](https://github.com/gasparl/expapp/search?q=n40)).
-(In a real experiment, an initial sample audio or video clip could precede the main ones – this is omitted from the boilerplate for brevity.)
+(In a real experiment, an initial sample audio or video clip could precede the main ones – this is omitted from the template for brevity.)

 In the context of online experiments, it is advisable (and costs